joes-esolangs/barrel/README.md

 # README IS OUTDATED

 # barrel

-A stack language heavily inspired by Factor, K and CJam.
+a stack language heavily inspired by Joy, K and CJam.

 # examples